-Decision to ban incoming travel to Sweden – travel from Lithuania not afftected
+Decision to ban incoming travel to Sweden – travel from Lithuania not affected

 In the same way as before, it is applied to countries outside the EU, the United Kingdom, Norway, Iceland, Switzerland and Liechtenstein.
 A list of countries outside the EU which are exempted from this ban is found here.
 This travel ban is not valid for these countries, for example, when travelling from Lithuania to Sweden.

 On June 4, the Swedish Government adopted certain amendments clarifying the ban which entered into force on 8 June 2020.
 More information about the amendments can be found here.

 More information about the decision to extend the temporary entry ban can be found here.
 Specific information about which groups are exempted from the decision can be read in the regulation.
 Official information on the travel restrictions can be found here.
 Questions from the public about the practical application are answered by the police.
 Visit www.polisen.se or call +46 77 114 14 00 and ask your call to be transferred to the communication unit.

 Traveling from Sweden to Lithuania

-The Government of Lithuania has taken a decision to lift the quarantine as of 17 June; however, the national state of emergency has been kept in force due to the threat of the spread of COVID-19.
+The Government of Lithuania has taken a decision to reintroduce the quarantine until 31 January 2021.
 More information about the decision can be found here.

 Transport links between Sweden and Lithuania